 If you are located in the EEA, you also may lodge a complaint with a data protection authority for your country or region or where an alleged infringement of applicable data protection law occurs.

 PRIVACY NOTICE FOR CALIFORNIA RESIDENTS

-Your Rights and Choices: The CCPA provides consumers with specific rights regarding their personal information.
-This section describes your CCPA rights and explains how to exercise those rights.
+Your Rights and Choices: The CCPA and CPRA provides consumers, and employees with specific rights regarding their personal information.
+This section describes your rights and explains how to exercise those rights.

 - Access to Specific Information and Data Portability Rights.
 You have the right to request that University of St. Augustine for Health Sciences disclose certain information to you about our collection and use of your personal information over the past 12 months.
 Once we receive and confirm your verifiable request, we will disclose to you: (i) the categories of personal information we collected about you; (ii) the categories of sources for the personal information we collected about you; (iii) our business or commercial purpose for collecting or selling that personal information; (iv) the categories of third parties with whom we share that personal information, if any; (v) the specific pieces of personal information we collected about you (also called a data portability request); (vi) if we sold or disclosed your personal information for a business purpose, two separate lists disclosing: (a) sales, identifying the personal information categories that each category of recipient purchased; and (b) disclosures for a business purpose, identifying the personal information categories that each category of recipient obtained.